M-Serajian/AURA/README.md

 Amikacin (AMI), Bedaquiline (BDQ), Clofazimine (CFZ), Delamanid (DLM), Ethambutol (EMB), Ethionamide (ETH), Isoniazid (INH), Kanamycin (KAN), Levofloxacin (LEV), Linezolid (LZD), Moxifloxacin (MXF), Rifampicin (RIF), Rifabutin (RFB)

+## Use Cases

-This README provides instructions for two use cases:
+This README outlines two primary use cases:

-- **Running the pre-trained classifiers** (recommended for most users)
+- **Running the pre-trained classifiers** (recommended for most users):
+  The `MTB-SHIELD.py` script is designed for this purpose.
+It provides a lightweight interface that requires no GPU resources and can be executed using a single CPU core.
+The script supports parallel execution, making it suitable for large-scale antibiotic resistance studies.

-- **Rebuilding the classifier** from raw sequencing data (for advanced users)
+- **Rebuilding the classifiers from raw sequencing data** (intended for advanced users):
+  This workflow enables researchers to develop custom AI-based models and software in a *de novo* fashion.
+It offers a robust foundation for exploring novel approaches to antimicrobial resistance prediction.

 This project is actively maintained by **[M. Serajian](https://github.com/M-Serajian/)**
 📧 *Contact:* ma.serajian@gmail.com